Fisk-University/Rosenwald-Portal-Documentation/01-infrastructure/aws-setup.md

 When a user visits the public site, their request travels through a secure web server hosted on Amazon EC2.
 The Omeka S application retrieves metadata from a database and, when needed, retrieves associated files from cloud storage.
 The infrastructure ensures that this process is secure, backed up, and scalable as collections grow.

-Institutions may implement this system at different levels of complexity depending on staffing, funding, and long-term sustainability goals, but in ALL cases an engineer will be required.
+Institutions may implement this system at different levels of complexity depending on staffing, funding, and long-term sustainability goals, but in **all cases an engineer will be required**.

 ## Document Overview